||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “The Saint Fursey affair,” the imp declared, handing Beelzebub the file.
 “It just so ‘appens the time of the fourth fire is near.”

 Beelzebub smiled a perfectly wicked grin.
-Snapping the tape with a talon, a scaly paw opened the file and withdrew the top sheet.
+A scaly paw snapped the tape with a talon, opened the file and withdrew the top sheet.
 The grin widened.
-Susan shifted uncomfortably in her sleep, for the demons in her mind were being unusually verbose.
+Susan shifted uncomfortably in her sleep.
+The demons in her mind were being unusually verbose.
 Even the chatty rabbit that appeared after the dodgy pizza last week had struggled to maintain a conversation.

 “I likes to fink of ways to complicate matters,” the imp admitted proudly.